lucasBertola/Minigrid-env/README.md

 ## Installation

-To install EasyMiniGridEnv2, you need to have Python 3.6 or later.
+To install MiniGrid, you need to have Python 3.6 or later.
 You can install it using pip:

 ```bash
 pip install gymnasium